ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 1. Resample the secondary SLC using previously calculated offset polynomial
 2. Match the reference and secondary SLC images using intensity cross-correlation
 3. Estimate range and azimuth offset polynomial coefficients from results of matching
-4. Create differential interferogram using the co-registered SLCs and the simulated interferogram
+4. Create a differential interferogram using the co-registered SLCs and the simulated interferogram
 5. Update offset polynomial by adding the current estimates

 Note that these steps are automatically run 4 times.
 At that point, **if the last offset calculated was more than 0.02 pixels, then the procedure will fail to complete**.